SadraZg/OnlineFruitStore/README.md

 <h2> Working with supplier images </h2>
 In this section, you will write a Python script named 'changeImage.py' to process the supplier images.
-You will be using the PIL library to update all images within ~/supplier-data/images directory to the following specifications:
+You will be using the PIL library to update all images within ~/supplier-data/images directory to the following specifications: <br />
-•	Size: Change image resolution from 3000x2000 to 600x400 pixel
+•	Size: Change image resolution from 3000x2000 to 600x400 pixel <br />
-•	Format: Change image format from .TIFF to .JPEG After processing the images, save them in the same path ~/supplier-data/images, with a JPEG extension.
+•	Format: Change image format from .TIFF to .JPEG <br />
+After processing the images, save them in the same path ~/supplier-data/images, with a JPEG extension.